sreeix/redis-proxy/Readme.md

 * Benchmarks show  about 3x drop in performance(Investigating it and will post a fix soon)

-* No support for Monitor and pub/sub commands( There is no reason why this can't be supported)
+* No support for Monitoring & pub/sub commands( There is no reason why this can't be supported)

 * Would be nice to have a small ui for showing errors and status of redis servers.

 * It currently only works as master/slave mode.
 And it's highly unlikely that there could be a switch to sharded mode.

-* Support to pipelined is in the works, but it does not work yet.
+* Support for Read Write Splits

+* No downtime adding and removing slaves